Nihil-1/FF8ModdingWiki/FF8/TechnicalReference/Battle/ai_info.md

 | Position | Size | Name                   | Type                                                     | Short Description |
 |----------|------|------------------------|----------------------------------------------------------|-------------------|
 | 1        | 1    | **MonsterLineAbility** | [MonsterLineAbility](../OpCodeType#monster-line-ability) | The ability line  |

 ---

+## Opcode 0x0D (13) - unknown13
+Seems to jump to the op code 25 (doNothing) and just save the param.

+---